natej/panos-upgrade/README.md

 3. **Software Check**
    - Run `request system software check` to refresh available versions

-4. **Download**
+4. **Download ALL Images** (for multi-step upgrade paths)
+   - For each version in the upgrade path:
+     - Check disk space before each download
      - Check if image already downloaded (skip if present)
-   - Download software image directly to firewall if needed
+     - Download software image with configurable retry attempts
-   - Monitor download progress via job status

-5. **Install**
-   - Install software on device
+   - All images must be downloaded before proceeding

+5. **Verify ALL Images Downloaded**
+   - Query device to confirm all images in the upgrade path are present
+   - This is a hard requirement - upgrade will not proceed if any image is missing

+6. **Install FINAL Version Only**
+   - Install only the last version in the upgrade path
+   - PAN-OS automatically handles intermediate version upgrades
    - Wait for installation to complete

-6. **Reboot**
+7. **Reboot**
    - Reboot device
    - Wait for device to come back online (up to 10 minutes)
    - Uses exponential backoff polling

-7. **Post-flight Validation**
+8. **Post-flight Validation**
    - Collect metrics again
    - Compare with pre-flight baseline
    - Log differences for admin review

-8. **Multi-version Path**
-   - Repeat steps 2-7 for each version in upgrade path
-   - Update device status after each version
+> **Note**: For multi-step upgrades (e.g., 10.1.0 → 10.5.1 → 11.1.0), all intermediate images are downloaded first, but only the final version (11.1.0) is explicitly installed.
+PAN-OS handles the intermediate upgrades automatically when the images are present.

 ## Documentation